 I called Jay in Miami to discuss the song-list.
-He suggested we get cast members to record the 50’s hits, as it would be cheaper than paying the original artists.
+He suggested we get cast members to record the 50’s hits.
+It would be cheaper than paying the original artists.

 “Belushi will love that.
 He auditioned ‘Louie Louie’ for us already.
 He claims to be a bluesman.”

 “Send me his contract.
 We don’t want to pay him extra to sing.”